2012 Henryville tornado: Damage in Henryville

+A large home along North Francke Road, in Henryville that was leveled off its foundation at EF4 intensity.
+Winds were estimated at 175 miles per hour at this location.

 The tornado then struck the south buildings of the Henryville middle and high school complex, with severe damage and 170 mph winds.
 The middle school experienced the worst damage, where at least three students were sheltering in the school's bathroom.
 Kyle Lewis, who was sheltering in the middle school when it was hit, stated that "it sounded like a train coming through the building".
 The cafeteria and gym of the building was completely destroyed and two school buses at the front of the building were ripped off their chassis.
 There was also extensive structural damage on the east side of Henryville on North Front Street and Pennsylvania Street.
 A high tension tower and other homes were damaged on Pine Drive.
 Incredible tree damage also occurred just west of Pine Drive as the tornado traveled up a ridge.
 In this region, damage from the tornado received an EF3 rating, determined to have been produced by 150 mph winds that the tornado retained while moving through the area.
 One of the school buses heavily damaged by the tornado was set aloft and landed next to a restaurant.
-Nick Shelton, who was one of nine people sheltering in the restaurant when the school bus was dropped nearby, said that "That's probably as close as you're going to come to dying without dying".
+Nick Shelton, who was one of nine people sheltering in the restaurant when the school bus was dropped nearby, said that "That's probably as close as you're going to come to dying without dying."
 Debris in the Henryville area was lofted approximately 5,000-8,000 ft in the air by the tornado.